Raising concerns (whistleblowing)

 - at corporate level, the guidance sets national standards for whistleblowing policies for employers, together with a summary of their responsibilities

 - case studies of good practice, frequently asked questions, and further information and links.

-The Draw the line campaign, launched in February 2015 supports, guides and enables managers to have open conversations about raising concerns.
+The Draw the line campaign, launched in February 2015 supports and enables managers to have open conversations about raising concerns.
 Campaign material includes resources for managers targeted at supporting implementation and embedding of frameworks that affect a change in culture.
 For more information see the NHS Employers website.